PolVilniusTech/public.incident.reporting.timeline.md/timeline/Ukraine.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * The China has a lot of names and one of them for International English is "People’s Republic of China".
 * The Article shows the names of "Luhansk People’s Republic" and "Donetsk People’s Republic".
 With what happening in these Places it's for sure are the Attack to the Asia Continent.
 * Someone deliberately want to Shut-In and prevent Trolling, and show everything justifiably by doing the stuff in these "People’s Republic's".
-Does these Entities have solved their Problems with the Ukraine instead? or they don't care for the Future of Eurasia Continent? sellfish, greedy, imperialist people.
+Does these Entities have solved their Problems with the Ukraine instead? or they don't care for the Future of Eurasia Continent? there could exists various people, i.e. sellfish, greedy, imperialist.
+Show what is your Friend, then it would be possible to say what are You?
+* By Organisational View Point dismantle of the International Space Station, because of various non-existing coincidence points by the Team Countries on the Future would be the advice.
 ```

 ```